More and more, people are asking me “how do you compare Snowflake and Databricks?”

 This should not be too surprising.
 Delta Engine consists of a C++ based vectorized SQL query optimization and execution engine (Photon) and caching on top of Delta Lake versioned Parquet.
 Databricks and the broader Spark community know best how to optimize SparkSQL.
 They can optimize for Apache Arrow or another internal format to avoid the cost of serialization and deserialization.
 It also adds hash aggregations to accelerate GROUP BY and other aggregation operators.
 The Databricks version of Delta Engine brings more advanced features like caching or data collocation (Z-Order).
 Delta Lake also has other features similar to a data warehouse, like vacuuming, to help with performance.

-But even with this performance acceleration, Delta Engine on Delta Lake will always struggle to match the performance of a data warehouse for more interactive query workloads where caching doesn’t help as much because a data warehouse optimizes storage for data access by the query engine during ingestion.
+But even with this performance acceleration, Delta Engine on Delta Lake may struggle to match the performance of a data warehouse for more interactive query workloads where caching doesn’t help as much because a data warehouse optimizes storage for data access by the query engine during ingestion.

 For example, Snowflake has cluster keys to sort data and micro-partition pruning to reduce the number of partitions accessed and stored in the Snowflake virtual warehouse (compute) cache.
 Snowflake also adds search optimization, which improves the performance of returning small subsets of rows.
 Cluster keys, pruning, and search optimization all shrink the amount of data fetched and scanned compared to a federated query engine like Delta Engine that does not have these features.
 Given that Snowflake also has an optimized, and vectorized query engine, you should expect Snowflake to be faster for any ad hoc or interactive queries that need to fetch data from remote storage.